hasanmoudud/geocompr/main.md

 #> [1] TRUE
 ```

-If the CRS of an object with lon/lat coordinates is not specified CRSs, this can lead to problems.
+Datasets without a specified CRS can cause problems.
 An example is provided below, which creates a buffer of one unit around `london` and `london_geo` objects: